Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: Case I: Tailoring the Effective Thermal Conductivity Tensor

 \section{Case I: Tailoring the Effective Thermal Conductivity Tensor}

-Thermal anisotropy may be induced by boundary engineering, even though the base material is isotropic.
-Symmetry-breaking boundaries are effective at all scales, although it has been shown numerically that nanostructuring may enhance anisotropy with respect to the macroscopic counterpart~\cite{romano2017thermal}.
-In this section, we show an example of how topology optimization may be employed to design a material with a prescribed anistropic effective thermal conductivity tensor, $\tilde{\kappa}$.
-In this example, we seek a configuration with $\tilde{\kappa}_{xx} = 0.3$ and $\tilde{\kappa}_{yy} = 0.1$, with associated anisotropy of $\tilde{\kappa}_{xx}/\tilde{\kappa}_{yy}$ = 3.
-Furthermore, we constrained the solution to porosity $\tilde{\varphi}> 0.25$.
+In this section, we show an example of how topology optimization may be employed to design a periodic material with a prescribed effective thermal conductivity tensor, $\tilde{\kappa}$, and with a porosity larger than $\tilde{\varphi}$.
 To this end, we define the objective function

 where $||.||_{\mathrm{Fro}}$ is the Frobenius norm, and $\Delta \kappa_{ii}(\boldsymbol \rho) = \bar{\kappa}_{ii}(\boldsymbol \rho)-\tilde{\kappa}_{ii}$.
 The effective thermal conductivity tensor,